 Emerson Spice is conveniently located in the heart of Stone Town...

 Emerson Spice: Our full report

 The en-suite bathrooms feature Arabic baths and twin sinks – with decorative painted ceramic tiles lending style and opulence.

 It's not just the rooms which benefit from this attention to detail: the communal areas of Emerson Spice – with its twinkling blue fountain set in an interior courtyard – are also very well designed.
-Reminiscent of a Moroccan riad, this courtyard will in time become a cool, palm-filled walled garden, with a swinging seat and a hammock.
+Reminiscent of a Moroccan riad, this courtyard is a cool, palm-filled walled garden, with a swinging seat and a hammock.
 Large carved wooden doors open into a cool-blue entrance hall and reception, filled with carved furniture and chaises longues.
 Towards the back of the house, the Secret Garden is a rustic, open-air courtyard restaurant, a former marketplace now artfully transformed with tables, potted palms and artworks amid the crumbling walls – which is particularly popular at night.
 A local taarab band (a traditional Swahili orchestra) sometimes plays in the gallery above the garden.

 Ideal length of stay: Stay 1–2 nights to explore Stone Town.